elisagc/full-stack-challenge/README.md

 * Update data from task (title, description, status)
 * Reorder columns content and the columns themselves

-We will appreciate some of this extra functionalitys:
+We will appreciate some of this extra functionalities:

 * Change task status and reorder columns with drag&drop
+* Be able to create new tasks without popups
+* Be able to add new status dinamically

 ## Pieces of advice